All those wins add up: Under new rule, Dodgers host Game 7

 This is your year.

-The Los Angeles Dodgers are set to host the Houston Astros in Game 7 on Wednesday night, thanks to a change that went into effect this season.
+The Los Angeles Dodgers hosted the Houston Astros in Game 7 on Wednesday night, thanks to a change that went into effect this season.

 Now, teams earn the right: Los Angeles posted the most wins in the majors, so the all-or-nothing matchup is at Dodger Stadium.